-St. Mark’s Festival of Venice, Italy, or Festa di San Marco, is an important religious observation of the city’s beloved patron, Saint Mark, who perished on April 25, 68 A.D.
-Saint Mark was one of Christ’s disciples and the author of the Gospel of Mark.
+St Mark's Day in Venice is an important religious observance of the city's beloved patron saint, St Mark, who died on 25 April 68 AD.
+St Mark was one of Christ's disciples and according to Mark, the author of the Gospel.

-The commemoration of Saint Mark also came to be celebrated as Liberation Day, when Italy gained its independence on April 25, 1945.
-It is also the day when Italians honour their fallen soldiers.
-Prior to that, however, Venetians marked April 25 as Rosebud Day, or Festival of the Blooming Rose.
+The commemoration of St Mark was also celebrated as Liberation Day, when Italy gained its independence on 25 April 1945.
+It is also the day on which Italians honour their fallen soldiers.
+Prior to 1945, Venetians celebrated 25 April as Rosebud Day, or Rose Blossom Festival.

-The other tale surrounding the Festival of the Blooming Rose in Venice describes a romance between noblewoman Maria Partecipazio and Tancredi the troubadour.
-Tancredi was a commoner who had the occasion to meet and fall in love with Maria, and she with him.
-In order to heighten his Venetian social status and to solidify their love, Tancredi enrolled in the Venetian Army with the hopes of receiving high honours in battle.
+The other tale surrounding the Festival della Rosa in Fiore in Venice describes a love story between the noblewoman Maria Partecipazio and Tancredi the troubadour.
+Tancredi was a commoner who fell in love with Maria and was reciprocated.
+To raise his Venetian social status, Maria Partecipazio being a noblewoman, Tancredi enlisted in the Venetian army with the hope of receiving high honours in battle.

-Venice events include the Regata di Traghetti, which is a boat race held during St. Mark’s Festival featuring gondoliers who compete while transporting passengers in their colourful gondolas and ferries all the way from Castello Gardens on the Grand Canal to the Santa Sofia buoy.
-The finish point is next to St. Mark’s Pier.
+Events in Venice include the Regata di Traghetti, a boat race with gondoliers competing as they carry passengers from the Giardini di Castello on the Grand Canal to the Santa Sofia buoy.
+The finishing point is near the San Marco pier.

 Few Italian tourist attractions are as romantic as St Mark's and its celebration.
 However, we recommend you stay until 28 April, when a culinary festival begins with typical products prepared by local restaurateurs.